 During the summer I get up around 6:30 and start work at 7:30.
 As a Director I organise the dig and try to anticipate and prevent problems as we go.
 I negotiate with the local authorities very frequently to ensure we have the right permissions and deal with any emergencies that pop up along the way.
 I don't do much digging personally anymore.
 During my first summer as a Director I ended up digging 3 days out of 7 weeks.
 But I enjoy being able to visit all the different teams and see what they are up to.

-What is your favourite dish from Turkey (Olivier leads tours for us in Turkey), and why?
+What is your favourite dish from Turkey (Olivier leads tours for us in Turkey as well as Sicily), and why?